sdgis-edu-tud/fair-data-publication-groupa/README.md

 ### 3.1.4 MCDA

+-   "units.shp": units, divided by 200m length from stream Teplica
--   "zones_100.shp": aggregation zones, buffered 100m from the Teplica
+-   "buffer_100.shp": aggregation zones, buffered 100m from the Teplica
--   "zones_200.shp": aggregation zones, buffered 200m from the Teplica
+-   "buffer_200.shp": aggregation zones, buffered 200m from the Teplica
--   "zones_500.shp": aggregation zones, buffered 500m from the Teplica
+-   "buffer_500.shp": aggregation zones, buffered 500m from the Teplica
--   "zones_1000.shp": aggregation zones, buffered 1000m from the Teplica
+-   "buffer_1000.shp": aggregation zones, buffered 1000m from the Teplica
--   "zones_2000.shp": aggregation zones, buffered 2000m from the Teplica
+-   "buffer_2000.shp": aggregation zones, buffered 2000m from the Teplica
--   "MCDA.shp": normalised data for every 200m interval of the Teplica for every criteria of the MCDA + derived MCDA scores
+-   "MCDA.gpkg": normalised data for every 200m interval of the Teplica for every criteria of the MCDA + derived MCDA scores

 ### 3.1.5 Typology Construction

--   "clustering.gpkg": k-means clustering result for stream unit
+-   "MCDA+Clustering.gpkg": k-means clustering result for stream unit

 ## 3.2 Relationship between files:

-The following tables (csv files) employ a foreign key to refer to the primary key (unique identifier) in one or more other table(s):

-"MCDA.shp" & "zones_xxx.shp" - the "MCDA.shp" and the "zones_xxx.shp"
+files related to MCDA and Typology Construction ("units.shp", "buffer_xxx.shp", "MCDA.gpkg", "MCDA+Clustering.gpkg")
-file use the same primary key (ID) to refer to the 200m intervals of the Teplica stream
+use the same primary key (ID) to refer to the 200m intervals of the Teplica stream

 ## 3.3 File formats and naming conventions